magento/devdocs/src/guides/v2.4/config-guide/remote-storage/config-remote-storage-caching.md

   - Setup
 ---

-Remote storage provide a cache layer for external API calls.
-The caching is based on [Flysytem cache] provided adapters.
+Remote storage provides a cache layer for external API calls.
+The caching is based on [Flysystem cache] provided adapters.

 ## Memory cache

-Memory cache is enabled by default and provides per-request cache.
+Memory cache is enabled by default and provides per request cache.

 ## Redis cache

-A persistent cache stored in Redis and requires an active Redis service and additional configuration
+A persistent cache stored in Redis that requires an active Redis service and additional configuration

 ### Redis cache with predis extension.